 The final years of Godfrey’s life take place in Harrogate.
 The 1881 census sees Godfrey and Elizabeth living at 2 Grosvenor Villa, East Parade in Harrogate.
 Mary Anne and Bayston are the only children living at home, both now in their 30’s and both unmarried.
 Wood died on 5 August 1886 in Harrogate, aged 83.
 His probate record states he left £6191 10s 5d and his executors were his sons Henry and Bayston Wood.

-To find out more about Godfrey Wood, or other aspects of local history in Leeds, contact the Local and Family History department of Leeds Central Library on email@example.com, or leave a voicemail message on 0113 37 86982.
+To find out more about Godfrey Wood, or other aspects of local history in Leeds, contact the Local and Family History department of Leeds Central Library on email@example.com or 0113 37 86982.